theNewDynamic/oregonsadventurecoast.com/content/adventure/clamming.md

 If you’ve been anywhere along the Oregon Coast, you’ve probably heard a lot about clamming; but you might be wondering why it’s so popular among natives and visitors.
 Clamming is appealing to many Oregonians and visitors because it is relatively easy and the reward is a tasty treat best served in chowder, steamed or fried.
 There are no special skills required, no expensive equipment, and beginners can usually pick it up quite easily.

 The low tides commonly found from Empire to Charleston make our region one of the top destinations for clam digging.
-Local bait & tackle shops are usually the best resource for first (and second, third, fourth) time clammers and can usually advise on conditions, regulations, equipment, etc. Some businesses, like [Basin Tackle](http://www.basintackle.com) on Kingfisher Rd in Charleston, even offer classes on how to use a clam pump and clean the clams (they even share secret recipes!
+Local bait & tackle shops are usually the best resource for first (and second, third, fourth) time clammers and can usually advise on conditions, regulations, equipment, etc. Some businesses, like [Basin Tackle](http://www.basintackle.com) on Kingfisher Rd in Charleston, even offer classes on how to use a clam pump and clean the clams (they even share secret recipes)!

 {{< spacer 40 >}}